TomSssM/MyCodewars/2) Task Challanges.md

     const firstCharLeft = left.surname[0];
     const firstCharRight = right.surname[0];

+    // normally if the callback provided to Array.prototype.sort returns 0, then
-    if (firstCharLeft === firstCharRight) return 0;
+    // JS will not swap the two elements for whose comparison the callback returned 0 if (firstCharLeft === firstCharRight) return 0;

     return firstCharLeft > firstCharRight ?
 1 : -1;